-Salomon S/LAB Phantasm review TL;DR: non-waterproof minimalist running shoes for intermediate- to pro-runners who prefer more control over their stride.
+Salomon S/LAB Phantasm review TL;DR: minimalist running shoes for intermediate- to pro-runners who prefer more control over their stride.

 The best running shoes come in many shapes and sizes, quite literally.
 Some of them are fully cushioned and enable you to go as fast as you can, like the Nike ZoomX Vaporfly NEXT% or ASICS Novablast, while others put you in control and let you decide how you want to run.
 You'll find the excellent Salomon S/LAB Phantasm in this latter category.

 Salomon might be more famous for its trail shoes but not surprisingly, companies that make the best trail running shoes also tend to manufacture brilliant running shoes.
-Proof of concept is the Salomon S/LAB Phantasm, a 'racing only' road shoe that focuses on breathability, quick transitions and provides a lovely, 'minimalist' feel.
+Proof of concept is the Salomon S/LAB Phantasm, a 'racing only' road shoe that focuses on breathability, and quick transitions and provides a lovely, 'minimalist' feel.

-Salomon S/LAB Phantasm: price and availability
+Salomon S/LAB Phantasm: Price and availability

 The Salomon S/Lab Phantasm is available to buy now directly from Salomon for a recommended retail price of £165.